 - Identification: This phase involves two key activities.
 One is the preliminary investigation that leads to the declaration of an incident.
 This phase involves only part of the team: the decision-makers and the technical resources that provide intelligence.
 Note that the report of a potential incident might also come from external sources, for example, from your customers, partners, or even law enforcement, so communications personnel might also be involved.
 The incident is declared during this phase and if so, a detailed investigation is required to know, which assets are potentially affected by the incident and must be involved in the next phases.
 For example, if an attacker breaches your web application, you must identify whether this affects connected servers or even the entire network.
 Note that after identification is complete, your communications and legal/compliance resources should already start working on their tasks.

-- Recovery: The secured systems must now be taken back online, reconnected to other assets, and all the technical and business processes should go back to normal.
+- Recovery: The secured systems must now be taken back online and reconnected to other assets, and all the technical and business processes should go back to normal operations.
 The recovery phase ends with a decision that the entire technical infrastructure is working as well as before the incident.
 Note that the recovery phase also involves the completion of work by your communications and legal/compliance resources.
 The end result of this phase is for your decision-makers to declare the incident as closed and for your team members to go back to their regular activities.

 - Lessons learned: This activity does not have to be performed immediately after the incident is closed.
 Sometime after the incident, it is useful to reassemble the key resources from the incident response team, especially all the decision-makers, and analyze how well the incident was handled.
 As a result, the process might go back to the preparation phase to involve more resources in the team, shift responsibilities, or provide extra training if not all team members performed well enough.

 Even if your primary business is associated with the web and you’re most concerned with web-related threats, you cannot limit the cyber incident response plan to web security only.
-Because IT systems in every organization are interconnected, the IRP must involve all of your organization and related parties as well as all the assets.
+Because IT systems in every organization are interconnected, the incident response plan template must involve all of your organization and related parties as well as all the assets.
 Only then you can expect complete success in eliminating incident consequences.